-Additional forums utilized to exchange ideas and obtain input for the HAP Empowered Quality Program include the Henry Ford Health Corporate Quality Committee, HAP Corporate Leadership Council, and the Network Medical Directors' Committee.
+Additional forums utilized to exchange ideas and obtain input for the HAP Empowered QAPI include the Henry Ford Health Corporate Quality Committee, CLF and the Network Assessment Committee.

-- Henry Ford Health, HAP's parent company, provides ongoing support for HAP Empowered's Quality Program.
-The Henry Ford Health Quality Forum consists of senior administrative, nursing, and physician leaders from the Henry Ford Medical Group, Henry Ford Hospital, Health Alliance Plan, Henry Ford Macomb Hospital, Henry Ford Macomb Hospital-Warren Campus, Henry Ford Wyandotte Hospital, Henry Ford Cottage Hospital, Henry Ford Behavioral Health Services, and Community Care Services.
-Additional representatives include the Henry Ford Health System Chief Quality Officer, the Henry Ford Health Vice-President of Planning and Performance Improvement, and other quality professionals supporting the Forum's improvement teams.
-The Quality Forum is responsible for identifying improvement opportunities, integrating improvement efforts across departments and business units, and tracking progress on System goals.
-Chaired by the Henry Ford Health President and CEO, the Quality Forum reports its progress to the Henry Ford Health Board of Trustees Quality Committee.
-The Forum meets monthly. - The Corporate Leadership Council (CLC) meets once a month.
-The meetings are designed to share updates on ongoing and emerging initiatives and issues.
-There is an expectation that information shared at CLC meetings will be cascaded to other leaders and to HAP staff with the outcome that front-line staff would receive key information regarding HAP and HAP at the appropriate time and level.
-Membership is comprised of plan-wide representation from HAP's senior leadership team. - The Collaborative Leadership Forum (CLF), comprised of HAP leaders AVP and above, meets quarterly to discuss high-level corporate strategy.
-In addition, monthly Leadership Huddles are held for all HAP leader's supervisor and above.
+Henry Ford Health, HAP's parent company, provides ongoing support for HAP Empowered's QAPI.
+The Henry Ford Health System Quality Committee consists of senior administrative, nursing, and physician leaders from the Henry Ford Medical Group, Henry Ford Hospital, Health Alliance Plan, Henry Ford Macomb Hospital, Henry Ford Macomb Hospital, Henry Ford Wyandotte Hospital, Henry Ford Behavioral Health Services, and Community Care Services.
+Additional representatives include the Henry Ford Health Chief Quality Officer and other quality professionals supporting the system improvement teams.
+The Quality committee is responsible for identifying improvement opportunities, integrating improvement efforts across departments and business units, and tracking progress on system goals.
+Chaired by the Henry Ford Health System President and CEO, the Quality Forum reports its progress to the Henry Ford Health System Board of Trustees Quality Committee.

+- The Collaborative Leadership Forum (CLF), comprised of HAP leaders AVP and above, meets quarterly to discuss high-level corporate strategy.
+In addition, monthly Leadership Huddles are held for all HAP leaders.
 These meetings are designed to share updates on ongoing and emerging initiatives and issues.
-There is an expectation that information shared at the Leadership Huddles will be cascaded to HAP staff with the outcome that front-line staff would receive key information regarding HAP at the appropriate time and level.
-To complement these meetings, a monthly internal e-blast called HAP Informed is emailed to all leaders that gives updates on HAP goals and strategies. - The Network Medical Directors (NMD) Committee meets six times a year to discuss quality and utilization management data from their networks, exchange ideas about quality improvement projects, voice concerns on areas that need improvement, receive information on HAP developments and provide input on quality programs.
-Membership consists of community physicians and administrators, HAP Senior Medical Directors, and representatives from Case Management, Population Health Management, Provider Contracting, and Provider Relations. - F. Quality Management (QM), Case Management (CM), Population Health Management (PHM), Coordinated Behavioral Health Management (CBHM) and Medical Configuration & Reporting are responsible for developing, supporting, and/or implementing the HAP Empowered Quality Program and work plans.
-Responsibilities include but are not limited to: - Staffing the CQMC and many of its subcommittees - Performing quality assessment, measurement, evaluation, and improvement activities - Supporting other HAP departments in clinical, service, and operational/administrative quality improvement activities - Providing consultation and expertise regarding quality improvement, process improvement, and measurement techniques
+There is an expectation that information shared at the Leadership Huddles will be cascaded to HAP Empowered staff with the outcome that front-line staff would receive key information regarding HAP Empowered at the appropriate time and level.
+To complement these meetings, a monthly internal e-blast called HAP Informed is emailed to all leaders that gives updates on HAP goals and strategies. - The purpose of the Network Assessment Committee is to drive provider engagement and ensure an adequate network, through growth and expansion activities in order to support the HAP mission and fulfill obligations of EQCC.

+Quality Management (QM), Case Management (CM), Population Health Management (PHM), Coordinated Behavioral Health Management (CBHM) and Medical Configuration & Reporting are responsible for developing, supporting, and/or implementing the HAP Empowered Quality Program and work plans.
+Responsibilities include but are not limited to:

-- Providing guidance on and information to support identification of priority areas for improvement - Partnering with Credentialing staff to provide oversight of delegated credentialing functions and performance monitoring activities
+- Staffing the CQMC and many of its subcommittees - Performing quality assessment, measurement, evaluation, and improvement activities - Supporting other HAP departments in clinical, service, and operational/administrative quality improvement activities - Providing consultation and expertise regarding quality improvement, process improvement, and measurement techniques - Providing guidance on and information to support identification of priority areas for improvement - Partnering with Credentialing staff to provide oversight of delegated credentialing functions and performance monitoring activities

 Directing accreditation activities and providing support to other areas to meet automated systems are used to assist with the quality improvement processes.
-QM, CM, PHM, and CBHM rely upon data sources including member complaint reports, survey results, medical records, CareRadius, utilization statistical reports, HEDIS® results, benefit manual, and Facets.
+QM, CM, PHM, and CBHM rely upon data sources including member complaint reports, survey results, medical records, CareRadius, utilization statistical reports, HEDIS[®] results, benefit manual, and Facets.

-G. Internal Collaboration
+Internal Collaboration